Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-Considering that the class distribution is always imbalanced and the classifier tends to pblackict the input belonging to the majority class, several approaches was proposed aiming to solve the imbalanced problem.
-Among all these approaches, the focal loss \cite{lin2017focal} can be consideblack as the most simple and effective loss.
-MER task also suffers from data imbalance, the focal loss was utilized in MACNN \cite{lai2020real,nie2021geme,xia2019spatiotemporal,zhou2020objective} to overcome the imbalance challenge.
-MER-auGCN \cite{zhou2020objective} designed an adaptive factor with the focal loss to balance the proportion of the negative and positive samples in a given training batch.
+Some special MEs are difficult to trigger, thus leading to data imbalance.
+Multiple MER works \cite{lai2020real,nie2021geme,xia2019spatiotemporal,zhou2020objective} utilized the Focal loss to overcome the imbalance challenge by adding a factor to put more focus on misclassified and hard samples which are difficult to recognize.
+Moreover, MER-auGCN \cite{zhou2020objective} designed an adaptive factor with the Focal loss to balance the proportion of the negative and positive samples in a given training batch.